What is the Attorney Grievance Commission?

 - The attorney may enter into a Conditional Diversion Agreement; or

 - The attorney may receive a letter of cautionary advice or letter of admonition from the AGC; or

-- The attorney may receive a reprimand from the AGC or the Court of Appeals; or
+- The attorney may receive a reprimand from the AGC or the Supreme Court of Maryland; or

 - The attorney may be suspended from the practice of law; or